labxscut/UGES/Final_Manuscript.md

 performance evaluation metrics.
 For technical details of data processing, see **Materials and Methods**.

-## B. UGES \-- a sufficient and accurate DNA-level classifier  {#b.-uges----a-sufficient-and-accurate-dna-level-classifier .list-paragraph}
+## B. UGES \-- a sufficient and accurate DNA-level classifier

 We first developed a sufficient yet trimmed DNA-level classifier for distinguishing intrinsic subtypes.
 One drawback of multi-omics subtyping